So you think you want to do a PhD…?

 - There has been a growing set of conversations that is labelled as “quit lit” – here is an analysis of these conversations (July 2020)

 Most universities in the world today operate in a global marketplace, and have converged onto rather similar ‘business strategies’, the chief of which is the pursuit of status in global university rankings.
-This ‘business goal’ contributes to the increasing emphasis on research, over teaching, profile, which in turn has (rather predictable) implications for those seeking and attempting to hand on to academic positions…
+This ‘business goal’ contributes to the increasing emphasis on research-, over teaching-, profile, which in turn has (rather predictable) implications for those seeking and attempting to hang on to academic positions…

 - So you really want to be an academic…?
 What is life as an academic likely to be…